Japanese rock: 1990s to 2000s: Peak and later developments

-In the 1990s, Japanese rock musicians such as B'z, Mr. Children, Glay, Southern All Stars, Malice Mizer, Dir en grey, Shazna, Janne Da Arc, L'Arc-en-Ciel, Tube, Spitz, Wands, T-Bolan, Judy and Mary, Deen, Lindberg, Sharam Q, the Yellow Monkey, the Brilliant Green and Dragon Ash achieved commercial success.
+In the 1990s, Japanese rock musicians such as B'z, Mr. Children, Glay, L'Arc-en-Ciel, Southern All Stars, Malice Mizer, Dir En Grey, Shazna, Janne Da Arc, Tube, Spitz, Wands, T-Bolan, Judy and Mary, Deen, Lindberg, Sharam Q, the Yellow Monkey, the Brilliant Green and Dragon Ash achieved commercial success.
 B'z is the best selling artist in Japan with over 86 million confirmed records sold and they are speculated to have sold 100 million worldwide.
 The duo are also the first Asian band to be inducted in the Hollywood's RockWalk.

 In the 1990s, anime was becoming the best-selling genres of music in Japan.
 The rise of disposable pop has been linked with the popularity of karaoke, leading to criticism that it is consumerist: Kazufumi Miyazawa of the Boom said "I hate that buy, listen, and throw away and sing at a karaoke bar mentality."
-Visual kei band Luna Sea gained hit song "I For You"(TV drama theme).
-Ska-punk bands of the late nineties extending in the years 2000 include Shakalabbits and 175R.
+Ska-punk bands of the late 1990s extending in the years 2000 include Shakalabbits and 175R.

 The first Fuji Rock Festival opened in 1997.
 The following year, Supercar released its influential debut album Three Out Change.
 Characterized as having "almost foundational importance to 21st century Japanese indie rock", Supercar remained active through 2005 with their later albums containing more electronic rock.

 Around the same time, bands such as Quruli and Number Girl had begun heavily influencing Japanese alternative rock.
 Music critic Ian Martin wrote that, along with Supercar, these groups had demonstrated that "Japanese rock bands could take on the British and American alternative bands of the 90s at their own game ... and in doing so, they had laid new ground for Japanese rock to develop in its own way from this point on."

 Rising Sun Rock Festival opened in 1999.
 Summer Sonic Festival and Rock in Japan Festival opened in 2000.
-New bands such as Bump of Chicken, ONE OK ROCK, Sambomaster, Asian Kung-Fu Generation, Orange Range, Remioromen, Uverworld, and Aqua Timez have achieved success.
+New bands such as Bump of Chicken, Radwimps, Asian Kung-Fu Generation, ONE OK ROCK, Orange Range, Uverworld, Remioromen, Sambomaster, and Aqua Timez have achieved success.
 Established bands as B'z, Mr. Children, Glay, and L'Arc-en-Ciel also continue to top charts, though B'z and Mr. Children are the only bands to maintain a high standards of their sales along the years.